Darkflib/WWFF-ADRs/index.md

 The ADR also suggests implementing cache invalidation strategies to ensure data consistency between the cache and the database.

 ### 0014 - Messaging
-This ADR outlines the messaging strategy for the application, recommending the use of RabbitMQ or Google Cloud Pub/Sub for asynchronous communication between services.
-It emphasizes the importance of decoupling services through messaging to improve scalability and reliability.
-The ADR also suggests using message queues for handling background tasks and implementing retry mechanisms for failed messages to ensure message delivery.
+This ADR establishes CloudEvents as our standard message format specification for all service-to-service communication.
+CloudEvents provides a consistent, transport-independent way to describe event data, enabling flexible and interoperable messaging across our applications.

+The ADR covers multiple transport protocols:
+- HTTP for synchronous communication and webhooks
+- AMQP (via RabbitMQ) for reliable asynchronous messaging
+- MQTT for lightweight IoT scenarios

+It defines implementation patterns for Python applications, including code examples for creating and consuming CloudEvents messages across different transport mechanisms.
+The ADR also addresses message reliability, security, and deployment considerations, ensuring that our distributed systems communicate effectively while remaining loosely coupled.

 ### 0015 - Async Processing
 This ADR discusses the asynchronous processing strategy for the application, recommending the use of RabbitMQ or Google Cloud Pub/Sub for handling background tasks and long-running processes.